z3moo/z3moo.github.io/_posts/2024-04-04-Urgent_tina.md

 sleep 1000 ; Write-Host "[i] Done!" -ForegroundColor Green ; Write-Host BSJB
 ```
+#### PowerShell code block analysis
+- Section:

-- #Design: Suppresses the PowerShell error and messages to avoid detection, detects if the system is Windows or not.
+   - `#Design`: Suppresses the PowerShell errors and messages to avoid detection, detects if the system is Windows or not.
 If the system is Windows, changes the terminal to `YagiRansom` and changes the background to black and foreground to white.
-- #Error: Check if all the required parameters are provided, if not prints an error and exits.
+   - `#Error`: Checks if all the required parameters are provided; if not, prints an error and exits.
+   - `#Proxy Aware`: Ensures the script uses the system proxy settings as well as compatibility with multiple TLS (Transport Layer Security) protocols.
+   - `#Functions`: There are many functions in this section.
+     - `$OgE`: Stores the machine name.
+     - `$zVSza`: Stores the username.
+     - `$I26`: Stores the ransom note file name.
+     - `Invoke-AESEncryption`: Encrypts files using AES-256 encryption.
+Encrypts either text (-Text) or files (-Path) and output encrypted data as a Base64 string or a new .enc file.
+     - `RemoveWallpaper`: Removes the desktop wallpaper and set a solid red background.
+     - `PopUpRansom`: Displays a ransom pop-up window and a countdown timer before enabling the `Pay Now!` button.
+     - `R64Encoder`: Encodes text or file contents into a Base64 format.
--
+     - `C2 Communication`:
+       - `GetStatus`: Checks if the C2 server is online.
+       - `SendResults`: Send encryption results to the C2 server.
+       - `SendClose`: Tell the C2 server that the process was completed.
+       - `SendPay`: Tell the C2 server that the ransom was paid.
+       - `SendOK`: Final confirmation to the C2 server.
+     - `CreateReadme`: Creates `yaginote.txt` with: Ransom message and Bank Account.
+     - `EncryptFiles`: Encrypts all files in a directory and deletes the original.
+     - `ExfiltrateFiles`: Uploads encrypted file to the C2 server.
+     - `CheckFiles`: Check if any `.enc` files exist in `$Directory`

+> From the code we could see the program flow will be:
+> 1. Check the OS, the `args` and setup proxy for the C2
+> 2. Generate AES key then encrypt the files and log them.
+> 3. Send the results, logs to the C2 and exfiltrate `.enc` files.
+> 4. Create a ransom `readme` note and display a GUI popup with `Pay Now!` button
+> 5. Notify the C2 either `OK`, `Close` or `Pay Flags`
+{: .prompt-tip}

+Let's analyze each function more carefully